Man faces 3 counts of arson after IndyGo bus catches fire

 Witnesses had told police someone on the bus had set the fire.

-IMPD confirmed the fire was not due to any malfunction with the batteries that power the bus.
+The fire and police departments confirmed the blaze was not due to any malfunction with the bus or its electrical systems.

 The bus stop reopened after cleanup crews spent several hours there.